themanyone/whisper_dictation/README.md

 ## New in this branch

-**Less dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating pytorch, pycuda dependencies.
+**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating pytorch, pycuda dependencies.
 Those older versions can be found in the `legacy` branch.

 ## Preparation